-A Plus Japanese Auto Repair Inc employs expertly trained timing belt repair & service technicians.
-Contact our staff or stop by today or stop by for expert Timing Belt repair and service.
-We look forward to working with you.
+A+ Japanese Auto Repair Inc employs expertly trained timing belt repair & service technicians.
+If you are due for your 90K, 105K, or 120K mile timing belt interval service, contact our staff 650-946-1856, book an appointment, or stop by today.
+We look forward to working with you!

 - Open / Transparent Process - including photos - helping you understand any recommendations

 - 24 month / 24,000 mile warranty on Timing Belt Service

 HAVE A QUESTION?

 Why do I need to change a timing belt?